Josephszendre/JS-Portfolio/README.md

 The code requires Python 2.7 to be installed with various scientific and numerical libraries installed.
 Although not all necessary packages come standard, Anaconda is recommended; however pip (pip install pckg_name) can also install all or any additional libraries needed.

-As of right now only the Donald Trump Sentence Generator has sample output.
+As of right now only the Donald Trump Sentence Generator (spec file under markov_chains) has sample output.

 All source code files are either .py or .ipynb (only 1), all other files .pyc, .npz, .png are data files.